-Electroplating is the old standard.
-This involves immersing the faucet and the metal to be used as plating in an acid bath, then applying an electrical charge to both objects so metallic ions are drawn from the plating metal to the faucet.
+It involves immersing the faucet and the metal to be used as plating in an acid bath, then applying an electrical charge to both objects so metallic ions are drawn from the plating metal to the faucet.
 If the faucet is left in the solution longer or electroplated several times, the plating is thicker.
 For thin plating, the immersion lasts just a few minutes.
 Thick plating takes longer, up to several hours.

 When Chinese-made faucets were first placed on the market, their electroplated finishes were justifiably panned for being thin and fragile.
 It has been many years since this was a problem but it illustrates that it is not possible to visually examine a faucet to determine the quality of the plating.

-The best way to avoid plated finish problems is to look to a known company with a solid reputation for your faucet, and be aware that a faucet with a short finish warranty, 5 years or less, is more likely to end up with plating problems.
+The best way to avoid plated finish problems is to look to a known company with a solid reputation for your faucet and be aware that a faucet with a short finish warranty, 5 years or less, is more likely to end up with plating problems.
 If the seller had complete confidence in its finishes, it would offer a lifetime finish warranty.

 The electroplating process is scalable.
 While large companies have usually automated their plating operations, smaller manufacturers can electroplate equally well using a hands-on process little different from that used in 1900.

 Plating often involves several coats.
 Some metals cannot be plated directly to brass, so an intermediate metal (usually nickel or zinc/nickel alloy) undercoat may be necessary.

-Undercoats can also be used to reduce cost.
+Undercoats can also be used to reduce costs.
 Chrome is imported, and expensive, nickel is domestic, and not expensive, so a nickel undercoat means that less chrome needs to be used to achieve the same quality of finish.

 Physical Vapor Deposition (PVD